marc8564/P.4_code/README.md

 The GitHub includes the python script used for the experiment and two excel files.
 One excel file contains the results for the experiment with background noise(Experiment_2), and one without(Experiment_1).
+The repository also includes the original sound clips(original_clips) used for the experiments, kindly loaned by Oticon A/S, Smørum, Denmark.